Vi45en/Pesidious/README.md

 ### Training Instructions

+> :warning: WARNING: This segment is currently under some modification.
+Please proceed to the next section.

 > Note: If you wish to skip the training and jump directly to testing our trained model [click here](#testing-instructions)

 1. Feature extraction and feature mapping vector generation.